joshddunn/mux/README.md

 Version: v0.1.2

 `mux` is a command line tool to manage tmux sessions.
-Can be installed with

 ## Install